BeneathTheInk/special-entities/readme.md

 Entities.normalizeXML( str [, format ] )
 ```

 Takes, `str`, a string of xml (ie. html and xhtml) and converts all HTML entities and non-ASCII characters into the specified `format`.
 See above for valid formats.
+The default format is `html`.

 ### normalizeEntities()